Empire-Strikes-Back/Kuiil/readme.txt

-i have no resources - only source files i have no assets - i use words i only have black color for lines and words on white canvas, my main color is white i am single-player game i do not use mouse - player uses text - repl - to interact with me
+i have no resources - only source files i have no assets - i use words i only have black color for lines and words on white canvas, my main color is white i only have plain canvas and one namespace - main i am single-player game i do not use mouse - player uses text - repl - to interact with me